 Federal Work-Study (FWS) is designed to provide part-time employment to students who have established financial need according to federal guidelines.
-The primary goal of the Federal Work-Study Program is to provide students with the opportunity to gain work experience and offset some of their educational costs.
+The primary goal of the Federal Work-Study program is to provide students with the opportunity to gain work experience and offset some of their educational costs.

-Any student who wants to be considered for FWS must complete a Free Application for Federal Student Aid and indicate an interest in work-study on the application.
+Any student who wants to be considered for FWS must complete a Free Application for Federal Student Aid (FAFSA) and indicate an interest in work-study on the application.

-Work-study jobs are posted online on the Financial-Aid Office website.
+Federal Work-Study jobs are posted online on the Stduent Employment website.
 Click HERE

 - You are enrolled less than half time (under six units);

 - You have withdrawn or taking a LOA from Cal Maritime;

 - You are not meeting financial aid SAP or you are academically disqualified; OR